Rw1942/rallyflare/README.md

 They forward a giant chain with: “Summarize this entire thread in a table.”

 **B. Conversational Replies**
-They reply “continue” and it behaves like ChatGPT.
+They reply "continue" and it behaves like GPT-5.1.

 **C. Attachment-Based Workflows**
 - PDFs → summarized